shannonpeng/shannonpeng.com/app/content/projects/dystopian-tsa-scan.md

 In NI mate, I configured the Kinect sensor and set up communication between NI mate and Isadora: NI mate transmits Kinect data over OSC and real-time video input via Syphon.

-I set up OSC and Syphon listeners in Isadora, assembled the video and audio clips, and implemented transition logic and additional sound cues to integrate everything into an interactive experience.
+I set up OSC and Syphon listeners in Isadora, assembled the video and audio clips, and implemented transition logic to integrate everything into an interactive experience.

 <div class="image-set" markdown="1">